orizens/orizens.com/src/pages/blog/2015-11-06-testable-code-why-you-should-not-use-new-in-javascript.md

 ## Summary

-To summarise this adventure, this is a single case among many, where you should use a factory to create new objects rather than just creating new objects with the &#8220;new&#8221; keyword.
+To summarise this adventure, this is a single case among many, where you should use a factory to create new objects rather than just creating new objects with the &#8220;new" keyword.
 Being true to the nature of writing tests for each scenario in the code, should result in creating factory objects.
-Perhaps there are some cases where you can still use the &#8220;**new**&#8221; keyword, i.e,  internal framework level or rather an environment where you can &#8220;**import**&#8221; objects and mock them easily.
+Perhaps there are some cases where you can still use the &#8220;**new**" keyword, i.e,  internal framework level or rather an environment where you can &#8220;**import**" objects and mock them easily.

-I can&#8217;t think of a thumb rule, however I can point to concentrate in writing the story of the objects in the specs (using **bdd** approach along writing the code).
-Remember, you&#8217;re always testing the outcome &#8211; if not in code, then manually &#8211; and in this case &#8211; think again, make that **extra mile** to write a test.
-I&#8217;m positive this extra **mile** will save you 100 miles ahead.
+I can't think of a thumb rule, however I can point to concentrate in writing the story of the objects in the specs (using **bdd** approach along writing the code).
+Remember, you're always testing the outcome - if not in code, then manually - and in this case - think again, make that **extra mile** to write a test.
+I'm positive this extra **mile** will save you 100 miles ahead.